Drawing Accounting Definition

 - Its a contra owner’s equity account to an associated owner’s equity account.

 - It is used to record the transaction of an owner withdrawing cash or other assets from its proprietorship enterprise for personal use.

-- It is temporary in nature which is closed at the end of the fiscal year and starts with zero balance to record the owner’s withdrawals in next fiscal year.
+- It is temporary in nature, which is closed at the end of the fiscal year and starts with zero balance to record the owner’s withdrawals in the next fiscal year.

-- It is closed at the end of the fiscal year by transferring the balance from drawing account to owners’ equity capital account.
+- It is closed at the end of the fiscal year by transferring the balance from the drawing account to the owners’ equity capital account.

-- It’s useful in keeping track of distributions made to owners in a partnership business thus helps in avoiding any disputed between partners in business.
+- It’s useful in keeping track of distributions made to owners in a partnership business, thus helps in avoiding any dispute between partners in business.

 This has been a guide to Drawing Accounting and its meaning.
-Here we discuss the examples of drawing account along with journal entry and its accounting treatment.
+Here we discuss the examples of drawing accounts along with journal entry and its accounting treatment.
 You may also take a look at some useful articles:-